 What is FedRAMP?

 The Federal Risk and Authorization Management Program (FedRAMP) is an official U.S. government program that simplifies the purchase of cloud technologies to government agencies.
 The White House Office of Management and Budget developed FedRAMP in early 2010 as a way to standardize the security vetting process for the shift to cloud-first initiatives.
 Prior to that, each agency had its own standards and guidelines which created difficult and long timelines for teams to get access to technology.

 FedRAMP has streamlined the security controls as a way to measure a company’s security and privacy posture against a common set of base guidelines.
-Whereas certifications like ISO27001 and SOC 2 are developed and assessed by private auditing firms, government officials developed FedRAMP using NIST security controls as the common baseline.
+Whereas certifications like ISO27001 and SOC 2 Type II are developed and assessed by private auditing firms, government officials developed FedRAMP using NIST security controls as the common baseline.

 Government agencies can manage risk by using the FedRAMP marketplace to identify tools that have already passed strict security and privacy requirements.

 “Traditional approaches to securing federal IT systems focus heavily on assessing and responding to security issues just before ‘go live’.
 This model is costly and burdensome because identified security issues can result in rework and do-overs.
 Using automated continuous integration and continuous deployment tools such as CircleCI, we’re able to move cybersecurity requirements ‘left’ in the process to achieve a true ‘build security in’ model.”